surya-42/GDP_prediction/README.md

 # GDP_prediction
-Forecasting the GDP of India using the quarterly GDP data
+Forecasting the sector wise GDP of India using the quarterly GDP data